-At the end of the construction and commissioning period, a calibration of the predicted energy and water consumption of the base line scenario and proposed model must be undertaken.
+This ensures that at the end of the construction and commissioning period, a calibration of the predicted energy and water consumption of the base line scenario and proposed model is undertaken.
 Based on the actual occupancy patterns, profile and densities, both the baseline and proposed levels of energy and water usage must be recalculated or re-simulated.
-The calibration process is to ensure that the predicted energy use has be calibrated based on the actual occupant profile and occupant density of the building.
+The calibration process is to ensure that the predicted energy use has been calibrated based on the actual occupant profile and occupant density of the building.

-At the end of the construction period, MYCREST will award the energy (EP) and water (WP) points based on either of the following option = SAVINGS
+At the end of the construction period, MyCREST will award the energy (EP) and water (WP) points based on either of the following methods.
+The term 'savings' is used to determine the points that will be awarded under the Energy and Water subcriteria at the end of the Construction Stage.
+The levels of savings can be determined by two methods as follows: